danielperna84/hass-configurator/README.md

 __IMPORTANT__: Do NOT setup port forwarding to the configurator.
 There are no authentication mechanisms, and a port forwarding would expose your configuration to the whole world!

 ####Keeping the configurator running
-Since this is no service, one way to always keep this running (on Linux at least) would be to use [screen](http://ss64.com/bash/screen.html).
+Since the configurator script on its own is no service, you'll have to take some extra steps to keep it running.
+Here are three options (for Linux), but there are more, depending on your usecase.

+1. Simple fork into the background with the command `nohup sudo ./configurator.py &`
+2. If your system is using systemd (that's usually what you'll find on a Raspberry PI), there's a [template file](https://github.com/danielperna84/hass-poc-configurator/blob/master/hass-poc-configurator.systemd) you can use and then apply the same process to integrate it as mentioned in the [HASS documentation](https://home-assistant.io/getting-started/autostart-systemd/)
+3. A tool called [screen](http://ss64.com/bash/screen.html).
 If it's not already installed on your system, you can do `sudo apt-get install screen` to get it.
 When it's installed, start a screen session by executing `screen`.
 Then navigate to your HASS directory and start the configurator like described above.
 Put the screen session into the background by pressing `CTRL+A` and then `CTRL+D`.
 To resume the screen session, log in to your machine and execute `screen -r`.